telekom-mms/sectpmctl/README.md

 ## Recovery

-In case of a changed Secure Boot database or a accidentally cleared TPM, sectpmctl will not unlock anymore.
+### Full recovery

+including Secure Boot and TPM provisioning and TPM resealing The full recovery need to be done when the system does not boot without using the recovery key.
+That is the case when:

+- **When the Secure Boot database is cleared**
+- **When the TPM is cleared**
+- **When other TPM privisioning settings should be applied**
+- **When the [TPM handles](#used-handles) 0x81000100 or 0x81000101 are cleared or overwritten**

+The Secure Boot database and TPM can be restored by following this steps:

-- clear the Secure Boot database
+- Clear the Secure Boot database
-- clear the TPM
+- Clear the TPM
-- boot the system by entering the recovery key
+- Boot the system by entering the recovery key
-- repeat all steps except 1. and 4. from the [installation](#Installation)
+- Repeat all steps except 1. and 4. from the [installation](#installation)

-When the TPM provisioning and the Secure Boot database is still valid and only another `sectpmctl tpm install` options should be used or if the TPM password needs to be changed then this command is sufficient:
+You can omit the `--setrecoverykey` option in the `sectpmctl tpm install` command to keep your current recovery key.

+### TPM resealing only

+TPM resealing needs to be done when either the system will boot correctly but sectpmctl needs to be updated or when the TPM password is lost or needs to be changed:

+- **When the TPM password is lost or needs to be changed**
+- **When doing sectpmctl upgrades**
+- **When other sectpmctl options should be applied**
+- **When the [TPM handle](#used-handles) 0x81000102 is cleared or overwritten**

-- boot the system by entering the recovery key in case of a lost TPM password
+Note: You need to boot the system by entering the recovery key in case of a lost TPM password.

+Execute this command to reseal the TPM:

 ```
 cat > install_tpm.sh <<__EOT